cyberoby/python-stockx/readme.md

 ### Helper Methods

-The SDK provides utility methods to simplify common operations:
+The SDK provides utility methods to simplify common operations.

 #### Operation Status Polling
 The `operation_succeeded()` method polls the status of asynchronous listing operations: